 A course to watch

-- If you have a specific learning need, search Lynda for appropriate courses.
-For tips to help you find resources fast, see our How to start learning with Lynda page.
+- If you have a specific learning need, search LinkedIn Learning for appropriate courses.
+For tips to help you find resources fast, see our How to start learning with LinkedIn Learning page.

-- If you’d like to set up a Time management book group, see Information Services’ Time Management book group site on My Department, which lists the Lynda courses our group watched, along with the tasks set for the group in advance of the session, as well as the powerpoint slide decks used for each session.
+- If you’d like to set up a Time management book group, see Information Services’ Time Management book group site on SharePoint Online, which lists the LinkedIn Learning courses our group watched, along with the tasks set for the group in advance of the session, as well as the powerpoint slide decks used for each session.
 Feel free to steal whatever you want!

-- For inspiration on what you can learn with Lynda, take a look at our Lynda board where colleagues have shared courses that they have found useful.
+- For inspiration on what you can learn with LinkedIn Learning, take a look at our LinkedIn Learning board where colleagues have shared courses that they have found useful.

 - You can also apply the book group concept to other eLearning courses.
 How about a GDPR book group, to help your team understand how the learning from the GDPR course can be applied to their work?